Synopsis

 Choose a backend using SNI TLS extension

-The configuration below matches names provided by the SNI extention and choose a farm based on it.
+The configuration below matches names provided by the SNI extension and chooses a farm based on it.

-If no SNI extention is sent, then we redirect the user to a server farm which can be used to tell the user to upgrade its software.
+If no SNI extension is sent, then we redirect the user to a server farm which can be used to tell the user to upgrade its software.

 # Adjust the timeout to your needs